TimothyADavis/agnonthebeach/socialprogram/index.md

 <b>Welcome Reception</b><br>

 A Welcome Reception is planned on the evening of Sunday, 10th September.
-This provides an excellent opportunity to network, meet old friends and colleagues, as well as new people, before the workshop will officially begin.
-The event will be held at the conference venue ([Palazzo Santa Chiara](/rooms/Palazzo-Santa-Chiara/)).
+This provides an excellent opportunity to network, meet old friends and colleagues, as well as new people, before the workshop officially begins.

 <b>Date</b>: Sunday, 10th September 2023<br>
 <b>Time</b>: From about 18:00 to 20:30<br>
-<b>Place</b>: [Palazzo Santa Chiara](/rooms/Palazzo-Santa-Chiara/)<br>
+<b>Place</b>: [Largo Migliarese 4 (next to Bar Carbone)](https://goo.gl/maps/y7WELiEQTMURxDh47)<br>
 <b>Price</b>: Included in the conference fee for registered participants.

 <b>Conference Dinner</b><br>